crisfervil/Jigsaw/readme.md

 ```
 $ cd greenmouse-app
 ```
-14 - Link the the sample app with the Module
+14 - Link the the sample app with the module
 ```
 $ npm link greenmouse
 ```